ArgusProofCloud/Argus/checks/https/descriptions/certificate.en.md

 # SSL/TLS Certificates

+## What is SSL / TLS ?

+Secure Socket Layer (SSL) was the original protocol that was used to provide encryption for HTTP traffic, in the style of HTTPS.
+There were two publicly released versions of SSL - versions 2 and 3.
+Both of these have serious cryptographic weaknesses and should no longer be used.

+For various reasons the next version of the protocol (SSL 3.1) was named Transport Layer Security  version 1.0 (TLSv1.0).
+Subsequently TLS versions 1.1, 1.2 and 1.3 have been released.

 ## Why do I need a SSL/TLS Certificate?

 TLS/SSL certificates are used to authenticate the website's organization identity to ensure users are interacting with legitimate website owners.
+These certificates are similar to people having a passport or identity card.

 ### Encryption